How Entry Only MLS Listings Work

 Flat Fee MLS Entry Only Listings

-An entry only multiple listing service (MLS) listing is an option for sale by owners (FSBO) leverage to have a licensed real estate broker place their property in the official local MLS for a one-time flat fee.
+FSBOs use entry only multiple listing service (MLS) listings to have a licensed real estate broker enter their property in the official local MLS for a one-time flat fee.

 Because the MLS is directly accessible only by licensed brokers and agents, homeowners have always had to pay a real estate agent commission to get their property into the MLS.

-With an entry only MLS listing, the seller acts as their own Listing Broker (sometimes called a Seller’s Agent), allowing them to save and eliminate the typical 2% to 3% of sales price a homeowner pays to a traditional real estate brokerage when listing a property for sale or rent in the MLS.
+Entry only MLS listings allow sellers to acts as their own Listing Broker (sometimes called a Seller’s Agent), eliminating the typical 2% to 3% of sales price a homeowners pay to a traditional real estate listing brokerages when listing a property for sale or rent in the MLS.

 Entry Only New England is the first all-digital entry only MLS listing platform in Massachusetts that allows FSBOs to list their MA property for sale or rent using this entry only MLS method – and they can do it entirely online, there are absolutely no forms to print and fill out by hand, and no clunky mailing or faxing of information.